tsundoku/tsundoku.github.io/README.md

 A - everyone in the company uses FogBugz to track what to do
 A - I use John Carmack's .plan file format to track what was done

+Q - why do have two systems that seem to do the same thing?
+A - FogBugz doesn't track the emergency requests made by hysterical co-workers who don't log a FogBugz case because then there would be a permanent record of their massive project management skills
+A - and it's also good for retroactively inventing timesheets

 Q - what version control system do you use?
 A - mainly SVN, with Git for some side projects